intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_dynamic/fx/README.md

         --per_device_eval_batch_size 1 \
         --no_cuda \
         --output_dir ./output_log \
-        --benchmark \
+        --performance \
         --int8 \
         --overwrite_output_dir
 ```

 # HuggingFace model hub
-## Upstream into HuggingFace model hub
+## To upstream into HuggingFace model hub
-Intel® Neural Compressor provides an API `save_for_huggingface_upstream` to collect configuration files, tokenizer files and INT8 model weights in the format of [transformers](https://github.com/huggingface/transformers).
+We provide an API `save_for_huggingface_upstream` to collect configuration files, tokenizer files and int8 model weights in the format of [transformers](https://github.com/huggingface/transformers).
 ```
 from neural_compressor.utils.load_huggingface import save_for_huggingface_upstream
 ...